 Most of these side effects will ease within the first 2 to 3 months after you begin taking the pills.

 The side effects of the birth control shot include:

 - irregular periods, which are more common in the first 6 to 12 months after your first injection

 - increased spotting and breakthrough bleeding

-- a change in appetite
+- change in appetite

 - weight gain

-- a change in sexual drive and interest
+- change in libido and interest

 - tender, sore breasts

 - mood changes